focus-editor/focus/README.md

 ### Acknowledgements

+- The editor was made possible by the fantastic Jai programming language by Jonathan Blow

 - The editor was inspired by Jamie Brandon's blog post (https://www.scattered-thoughts.net/writing/focus-intro/).
 Nothing other than the name was borrowed from his editor - the name was just too good.

 - The default font is created by Nikita Prokopov - https://github.com/tonsky/FiraCode

 - Icons - Font Awesome by Dave Gandy - http://fontawesome.io

+- Special thanks to the two early adopters who helped make the editor more robust: @cookednick and @ustance.

+- If not for VSCode's annoying "restart to apply the latest update" notifications every other day, this editor might never have been created.